LEARN TO explore

 You can search the AURIN Data Catalogue to find datasets you would like to download.

-To download that dataset into R, find and copy its ADP ID in the metadata table, in this case it is datasource-VIC_Govt_DELWP-VIC_Govt_DELWP:datavic_VMFEAT_CFA_FIRE_STATION.
+To download that dataset into R, find and copy its ADP ID in the metadata table.
+In this case the ADP ID is datasource-VIC_Govt_SV-UoM_AURIN_DB:wasterecyclingsurvey_lga_2010_2011.
 Then create the following query, pasting the ADP ID into the typeName variable within RStudio.

-Use the following functions to build the query and download the data from the ADP and save it.
-In this case we are downloading the data in GML format and saving it with the file name data_fire.gml.
-You can see a list of other supported ADP output formats here.
+Use the following functions to build the query and download the data from the API and save it.
+In this case we are downloading the data in GML format and saving it with the file name data_recycling.gml.
+You can see a list of other supported output formats here.

 ### ---- Read the data ---- ####